-When evaluating NSF proposals, reviewers will consider:
+When evaluating NSF proposals, reviewers are asked to consider:

-- What the proposers want to do?
+- what the proposers want to do?

-- Why they want to do it?
+- why they want to do it?

-- How they plan to do it?
+- how they plan to do it?

-- How they will know if they succeed?
+- how they will know if they succeed?

-- What benefits would accrue if the project is successful?
+- what benefits would accrue if the project is successful?

-These issues apply both to the technical aspects of the proposal (intellectual merit) and the way in which the project may make broader contributions (broader impacts)
+These issues apply both to the technical aspects of the proposal (the intellectual merits) and the way in which the project may make broader contributions (the broader impacts).